jianshu93/DartUniFrac/README.md

 We use Striped UniFrac as the ground truth.
 A pure Rust implementaion can be [here](https://github.com/jianshu93/unifrac_bp).

+## Acknowledgements
+We want to thank Otmar Ertl and Xiaoyun Li for their helpful comments on DartMinHash and Efficient Rejection Sampling, respectively.
+We want to thank Sherlyn Weng for helping with DartUniFrac logo design.

 ## References

 Paper to come